 Deer have lived in the park since 1890, just one year after the Park was opened.
 Fallow deer typically live for around 10-12 years.
 We have a non-breeding herd, which means that there are no natural replacements for elderly deer.
 In November 2016 some of the older deer were selected for relocation to a private deer park in Devon, about four times the size of the Clissold Park deer paddock.

 Before they were removed, seven young deer were introduced to the Clissold Park herd as replacements.

 Holding your own events and activities

-The Clissold Park User Group work closely with us to discuss current issues, solve problems and work on joint projects.
+The Clissold Park User Group work closely with us to on joint projects.
 The group meets approximately every two months.

 Dogs are not allowed in the play area or sports facilities.
 Council officers have the power to request that you put your dog on a lead if it's behaving aggressively, causing damage, or if you don't have appropriate control over it.
 More information on dogs in parks.